Shutter Speed For Video – The Best Settings For Video

 But, for those who aren't... you need to start now.

 This is quite simple, actually.

 You can either go into your camera's menu system and find shutter speed (it's different for every camera company) and change it there.

 An easier (and faster) way is to use the wheel/knob on your camera.
 But, again, it differs depending on the manufacturer.

 I have included an image below of a Canon.
 Roll it to the left to decrease, roll to the right to increase.
 Too easy, right?

 If you have read this far in the article, you are doing great.
 Do not get discouraged or overwhelmed.
 You are learning the fundamentals of DSLR videography/photography - these are the things you need to learn to get everything out of the camera you paid good money for.
 Just keep going!

 Getting back to the numbers - the numbers that are associated with shutter speed represent the amount of time your shutter is open.

 Your shutter opens to allow light to hit the sensor - the light itself is your picture/video.

 So, if your shutter speed is set at 1/125, that means your shutter is open for 1/125th of a second.
 The same goes for any of the other numbers, 1/30, 1/500, 1/4000.
 They're all fractions of a second.

 Let's talk about how shutter speed affects your image.

 Ok, remember when I stated that shutter speed is essentially how long your shutter is open to take an image?
 Well, knowing that will better support my next statement.

-An example would be - if you start a shot at 1/500 shutter speed - and increased the shutter speed to 1/1000 - the shutter is now faster (double the speed actually) - which means only half of the amount of light is getting to the sensor.
+An example would be - if you start a shot at 1/500 shutter speed - and increase the shutter speed to 1/1000 - the shutter is now faster (double the speed actually) - which means only half of the amount of light is getting to the sensor.
 This equates to lower light and a darker image.
 This will directly affect your exposure.
 Keep this in mind.